maxtaco/oneshallpass/README.md

 need `node` installed with the `uglifyjs` package, but you can skip this dependency by replacing the `JSFILT` variable in `Makefile` with `cat`.
 This same technique also works well for debugging.
+Building 1SP also requires the `stitch` and `iced-coffee-script` modules from NPM.

 ### How does logging into the server work?